fede-debe/CustomFanController/README.md

 ## :wind_face: CustomFanController

-CustomFanController is an example about how to create a CustomView with Kotlin!
-The user can intercat with the CustomView and click on it in order to switch to a higher level.
+CustomFanController is an example of how to create a CustomView with Kotlin!
+The user can interact with the CustomView and click on it in order to switch to a higher level.

 This app demonstrates the following views and techniques: